MichaelCurrin/node-project-template/docs/template-notes/about.md

 - Documentation in a [docs](/docs/) directory.
 - Lint, test and build using GitHub Actions CI [workflow](/.github/workflows/main.yml).

-The test command is just a placeholder - you'll have to setup use of Mocha, Jest or Jasmine yourself.
+The test command is just a placeholder - you'll have to setup a test suite yourself as recommend in the Customization doc.

 ## Steps to use this template